CLI

 [1]:

-python -m citylearn -h
+!python -m citylearn -h

-usage: citylearn [-h] [--version] {simulate} ...
+usage: citylearn [-h] [--version] {learn} ...

 An open source OpenAI Gym environment for the implementation of Multi-Agent